askjfbd/statpress/readme.txt

 Stable Tag: 0.5.3

 StatPress is the free plug-in for WordPress dedicated to the management of statistics about blog visits.

 == Description ==

 Once the plugin StatPress has been activated it immediately starts to collect the unlogged blog visitors.
-In the Dashboard menu youâ€™ll find the StatPress page where you could look up the statistics.
+In the Dashboard menu you will find the StatPress page where you could look up the statistics.
 StatPress also includes a widget one can possibly add to a sidebar.

 Una volta attivato il plugin StatPress inizia subito a memorizzare i visitatori non loggati al blog.
 Nel menu Dashboard trovate la pagina StatPress dove consultare le statistiche.